Get ready for one of the ugliest articles we’ll ever publish! All thanks to you guys.

 The Most Terrible Photographs Our Contributors Have Ever Taken, Mark Pybus

 ‘Way too warm, underexposed and very hard to look at now’ says Mark.
 Chucking the warmth up to 11 is a classic move.
 I also love how this photo is in landscape.
-In 2021 this shot would’ve defs been portrait because phones.
+Today this shot would defs be portrait, because phones.

 The Most Terrible Photographs Our Contributors Have Ever Taken, natalie Hardbattle